 Royal Institute of Philosophy Public Philosophy Event

-The Royal Institute of Philosophy is offering £5,500 grants for UK philosophy departments to organise a whole day “Festival of Philosophy” aimed primarily at the general public, in the academic year 2021/2022.
+The Royal Institute of Philosophy is offering £5,500 grants for UK philosophy departments to organise a whole day (or longer) “Festival of Philosophy” aimed primarily at the general public, in the academic year 2022/2023.
+Proposals should be sent to the Academic Director of the Royal Institute, to arrive no later than 27 May 2022.

 Applications should explain the theme, structure, size and location of the proposed day and how they believe they will be able to attract a public audience.
 The Royal Institute is open to innovative suggestions.